In this blog, I present solutions for various features that you can include in your digital picture frame project.

 Operating system

-Here is my script to get you going in ten minutes.
+Here is my script to get you going in less than ten minutes.

 Networking